Joseph Allin

 From 1701 to 1705 he served as Master Shipwright at Sheerness Dockyard and also dis some work overseeing Woolwich before settling as Master Shipwright of Deptford Dockyard in November 1705.

-Joseph Allin the elder died in 1716.
+Allin the elder died in 1716.
 His son had a parallel career but as Master Shipwright of different yards: Portsmouth 1726 to 1742 (in place of John Naish) and then Deptford from 1742 to 1746.
 Thereafter he served as Surveyor to the Navy initially with Jacob Ackworth and then alone, designing ships and arranging harbour improvements.
 As Surveyor to the Navy, he was knighted around 1750.
 Sir Joseph Allin retired in 1755 and died in 1759.